Thousands Fete South Africas New Zulu King - UrduPoint

 Misuzulu Zulu, 47, ascended to the throne once held by his late father, Goodwill Zwelithini, during traditional ceremonies that were partially overshadowed by a bitter succession dispute.

-"Today the Zulu nation starts a new chapter.
-I promise I will work to unite the Zulu nation," the new sovereign told well-wishers speaking from a podium in a large white marquee, wearing a traditional leopard skin and a necklace of predator claws.
+"Today the Zulu nation starts a new chapter," the new sovereign told well-wishers speaking from a podium in a large white marquee, wearing a traditional leopard skin and a necklace of predator claws.

-From the early morning, men and women in colourful traditional outfits started to assemble outside the marble palace on the hills of Nongoma, a small town in the southeastern province of KwaZulu-Natal, the Zulu heartland -- to honour the new monarch.
+From early morning, men and women in colourful traditional outfits started to assemble outside the marble palace on the hills of Nongoma -- a small town in the southeastern province of KwaZulu-Natal, the Zulu heartland -- to honour the new monarch.

 "It's a great day, we are making history," Bongani Khumalo, 80, who is part of the regiments of warriors in charge of protecting the king, told AFP.